Uberi/AutoHotkey.net-Website-Generator/README.md

 * _SearchEnglishForum_ - Search the English AutoHotkey Forums for posts.
 * _SearchGermanForum_ - Search the German AutoHotkey Forums for posts.
 * _UseCache_ - Use the information cache to avoid downloading unnecessary data.
+* _FileTemplatePattern_ - Regular expression matching file names that should be processed by the template engine.

 ### Appearance
 * _Stylesheet_ - The stylesheet to use for the generated website, without the ".css" extension.